-This course examines the history of Russia from 882 to the which they lived. fall of the Soviet Union.
-Topics discussed include the political, economic, and social developments through the various HIST 2563 Colonial America, 1492-1775 (3-0-3) phases of Russian history.
-May be taken as Humanities credit This course will trace the development of the American for General Education requirements.
+This course examines the history of Russia from 882 to the fall of the Soviet Union.
+Topics discussed include the political, economic, and social developments through the various phases of Russian history.
+May be taken as Humanities credit for General Education requirements.